GothenburgBitFactory/taskwarrior/README.md

 Every change to the task database is captured as an operation.
 Each operation has one of the forms
  * `Create(uuid)`
+ * `Delete(uuid)`
  * `Update(uuid, property, value, timestamp)`

-The former form creates a new task.
+The Create form creates a new task.
 It is invalid to create a task that already exists.

+Similarly, the Delete form deletes an existing task.
+It is invalid to delete a task that does not exist.

-The latter form updates the given property of the given task, where property and value are both strings.
+The Update form updates the given property of the given task, where property and value are both strings.
 Value can also be `None` to indicate deletion of a property.
 It is invalid to update a task that does not exist.
 The timestamp on updates serves as additional metadata and is used to resolve conflicts.